rahulranjansah/hapsira/docs/source/examples/multirevolutions-solution-in-lamberts-problem.myst.md

 \Delta \theta = \arccos{\left(\frac{\vec{r_0} \cdot \vec{r}}{r_0 \cdot r}\right)}
 $$

 The `arccos` function will return always the shortest angle between both position vectors.
 Therefore, what happens with transfer angles $180 < \Delta \theta < 360$?
 In this case, a boolean is required to correct the value of the transfer angle.
-In `poliastro` this variable is named `is_prograde` and it controls the value of the transfer angle such that:
+In `hapsira` this variable is named `is_prograde` and it controls the value of the transfer angle such that:

 * When `is_prograde=True`, solution orbit has an inclination less than $\text{inc} < 180$ degrees (prograde orbit).
 * Otherwise, when `is_prograde=False`, solution orbit inclination has $\text{inc} > 180$ degrees (retrograde orbit.)